omnivector-solutions/omniector-slurm-distribution-documentation/installation.rst

 - ``slurm-core/series/``: overlays to define the OS of the Slurm components, the possible options are CentOS7 and Ubuntu Focal (20.04).
 - ``slurm-core/charms/``: overlays to change the source of the charms.
-By default, the bundle gets from the ``latest/stable`` channel from Charmhub.
-  The overlays in this directory allows ut to change the source to either ``latest/edge`` channel or from your local machine.
+By default, the bundle gets them from the ``latest/stable`` channel from Charmhub.
+The overlays in this directory allows us to change the source to either ``latest/edge`` channel or from your local machine.
 The latter one is specially useful for development, see :ref:`charm-development` for details.

 The ``slurm-addons`` directory contains overlays to extend SLURM with plugins: